quankiquanki/skytrax-reviews-dataset/README.md

 # Skytrax User Reviews Dataset (August 2nd, 2015)
 A scraped dataset created from all user reviews found on Skytrax (www.airlinequality.com).
-I could not find under which license Skytrax publishes the reviews.
+It is unknown under which license Skytrax publishes the reviews.
 The reviews are accessible by anyone with a browser and the robots.txt on their website did not prohibit the scraping of them.

 The reviews are divided into 4 csv files.
 Each file contains reviews of one category.